MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/performance/perf-getting-started.md

 ![Example Unity Profiler Graph](../features/images/performance/UnityProfilerGraph.png)

 To maintain comfortable frame rates (typically 60 frames per second), applications need to achieve a maximum frame time of 16.6 milliseconds of CPU time.
-To help identify the cost of MRTK functionality, the Microsoft Mixed Reality Toolkit contains a markers for inner loop (per frame) code paths.
+To help identify the cost of MRTK functionality, Microsoft Mixed Reality Toolkit contains a markers for inner loop (per frame) code paths.
 These markers use the following format, to assist in understanding the specific functionality being utilized:

 ```
 [MRTK] className.methodName